Iran says it shot down Ukrainian plane in 'disastrous mistake'

 Foreign governments condemned Iran’s action, with Ukraine demanding compensation and a U.S. official calling the downing reckless, although Britain said Tehran’s admission was an important first step and urged a de-escalation in tensions.

-Supreme Leader Ali Khamenei, until now silent about the crash, said information should be made public, while top officials and the military issued apologies.
+Supreme Leader Ali Khamenei, until now silent about the crash, said information about the incident should be made public, while top officials and the military issued apologies.

-But state television suggested revealing the truth might be used by “enemies of Iran”, usually a reference to the United States and Israel.
+Despite those messages, up to 1,000 protesters chanted slogans in Tehran against the authorities, the semi-official Fars news agency said in a rare report on anti-government unrest.

+Demonstrators ripped up pictures of Qassem Soleimani, a prominent Iranian military commander who was killed in a U.S. drone strike in Iraq on Jan.
+3. Iranian strikes on U.S. targets on Wednesday in retaliation for the killing led to the country being on a state of high alert for possible reprisals in the hours when the plane was downed.

+On Twitter, videos showed protesters demanding that Khamenei should step down because of the disaster.

+“Commander-in-chief resign, resign,” hundreds chanted in front of Tehran’s Amir Kabir university.
+Reuters could not verify the video footage.

 The crash heightened international pressure on Iran after months of friction with the United States and tit-for-tat attacks.
-A U.S. drone strike had killed a top Iranian military commander in Iraq on Jan.
-3, prompting Tehran to fire at U.S. targets on Wednesday.

-Canada, which had 57 citizens on board, and the United States had both said they believed an Iranian missile brought down the aircraft, probably in error.
+Canada, which had 57 citizens on board, and the United States had both said early on that they believed an Iranian missile brought down the aircraft, probably in error.

-“The Islamic Republic of Iran deeply regrets this disastrous mistake,” Iranian President Hassan Rouhani wrote on Twitter, promising that those responsible would be prosecuted.
+“The Islamic Republic of Iran deeply regrets this disastrous mistake,” President Hassan Rouhani wrote on Twitter, promising that those responsible would be prosecuted.
 “My thoughts and prayers go to all the mourning families.”

 Experts said mounting international scrutiny would have made it all but impossible to hide signs of a missile strike in any investigation and Iran may have felt a U-turn was better than battling rising criticism abroad and growing grief and anger at home, as many victims were Iranians with dual nationality.